MichellePriestleySmith/Cyber-Security-Projects/Identity and Access Management Project/Task Three - Microsoft Entra SSPR.md

 <h2>Part Three</h2>

-This task aimed to simulate the user-side experience of registering for SSPR, providing insights into the registration and authentication processes.
+in this task I wanted to simulate the user-side experience of registering for SSPR, providing insights into the registration and authentication processes.
 </br>

 The first thing I did was access the Microsoft 365 login page as Sara Perez.